Welcome To The Christian Journeyman!

 Wednesday, October 9, 2024

-Each week we feature Post-Articles, that carry Biblical messages, that we hope will be an encouragement to God's people, as well as an out-reach to the public.
-Transcripts for TCJ Post-Articles are $ 5.00 Per Copy.
-Following payment, we will send you the Post-Article Link.
+Each week we feature Blog-Posts, that carry Biblical messages, that we hope will be an encouragement to God's people, as well as an out-reach to the public.
+TCJ Blog-Posts are $ 5.00 Per Copy.
+Following payment, we will send you the Blog-Post Link.
 Email us at: garypat53@gmail.com to place your order.
 We will email you a PayPal (R) Payment Link to process your payment quickly, and securely!
 You do not need a PayPal (R) account to use your debit/credit card.
 This is a way the friends of this ministry, can financially support the work of The Christian Journeyman!

 Thank you for your prayers & financial support!